xperimex/xperimex.github.io/_posts/2022-08-06-panorama-homography.md

 ---START_METADATA---
 {
-  "title": "Pleasing Panormas and Matrix Multiplication", "author": "Adi Mittal",
+  "title": "Pleasing Panoramas and Matrix Multiplication", "author": "Adi Mittal",
   "summary": "Capture the world as it (almost) is", "tags":[